 - 4-5 pm - Critical Studies: Critical Karaoke

 How do songs, paintings, films, dance and other artworks contribute to our understanding of the world?
-How do they fit into the fascinating jigsaw puzzle that is contemporary society?
+How do they fit into, or even change the fascinating and complex landscape that is contemporary society?
 Through a performance of Critical Karaoke, Critical Studies faculty and grad students take turns at the mic to talk about an image, song, film, etc., that highlights their approach to teaching at CalArts.
 This seriously playful format serves as an introduction to the faculty, the various disciplines and critical practices they represent, and the way these converge in the wildly interdisciplinary experience Critical Studies offers for students across the visual and performing arts.

-- 5 pm - Parents Circle wine and hors d'oeuvres reception
+- 5 pm - Parents Circle Wine Reception

-- 8 pm - Student Choice Dance Concert or Character Animation Producers Showcase
+- 8 pm - Movie Night - 2014 School of Film/Video Character Animation Showcase

-- 9 am - Registration and sign-up for Saturday activities.
+- 9 am - Registration and Welcome Coffee

 - 9 am -4 pm - CalArts Weekend Lounge